boehs/oasis/Khan.md

 # We can do better

 I dream of a curriculum where we are free.
 Free to and easy to clone, redistribute, and to modify.
-Where there is democratic government, so a hostile takeover is near impossible.
+Where there is a [[Democracy for the internet|Democratic Government]], so a hostile takeover is near impossible.
 Where changes are made in the open so that we hold those that make them more accountable.
-A curriculum that is modern and interactive, with a smaller focus on lectures.
+A curriculum that is modern and interactive, with a smaller focus on [[lectures]].

 I don't think this exists today, but for a true radicle education platform something must change, to avoid all the issues we face today with the world's education in an online platform.